 Shared Hosting (What is Shared Web Hosting?)

-The most popular type of hosting for new bloggers, hobbyists, side hustlers and small businesses, is shared hosting.
+The most popular type of web hosting plan for new bloggers, hobbyists, side hustlers and small businesses, is shared hosting.

 Shared hosting is a type of web hosting where many websites are hosted on a single server (thus technically sharing the same server resources).
-And because they all share the same resources, the cost of shared hosting is lower for everyone, making it one of the most cost-effective ways to get your website up and running.
+Because everyone shares the same resources, the cost of shared hosting is lower, making it one of the most cost-effective ways to get your website up and running.

 Pros of Shared Hosting